facetframer/orgnav/README.md

 these functions are very powerful.
 This is particularly the case if your workflow is quite consistent.

-The general purpose functionality of `bho` may be unnecessary for you: an inferior alternative to coding something for your specific workflow.
+The general purpose functionality of `orgnav` may be unnecessary for you: an inferior alternative to coding something for your specific workflow.
 Specifically, this is likely to be the case if you are rarely creating new nesting in your org file.